How do I contact you?

 I am also related to other historical figures such as Karl Ludwig Sand, Dicey Langston, Daniel Boone, and Robert E. Lee.
 More distant relatives are Azeline Hearn, Davy Crockett, Charlie Musselwhite, and Harry Chapin.

 You mentioned films.
-What have you done?
+What films have you worked on?

 I spent several years being the web designer, album cover designer, and music video creator for Grey, a rock musician in Enid, Oklahoma.
 I designed the covers for Faded Colours, Colours, Rock & Pop, Words & Music, Anamnesis, Inquire Within, Live at PEGASYS, and Acoustic Grey.
 In addition, I designed the album cover for We’re Almost Gone, the debut album by the group Bermuda County, whose musicians often play on Grey’s albums.
 It was through my work with Grey that I first entered PEGASYS, the local public access station to observe the production of Introducing Grey.